jasenmh/CS240A-VideoRetargeting/proposal.md

 The project that was implemented for the CS290I course was a sequential version of this algorithm written in C++, [which can be found here](https://github.com/jasenmh/290I-VideoRetargeting/tree/master/opencv).
 This version uses [OpenCV](http://opencv.org/) for gathering and manipulating the image data in video formats.
 It also has two heuristics for selecting cuts of frames over time.
 One heuristic looks at 2 consecutive frames together, and the other looks at 4 frames together.

+## Parallelization Goal

+The current implementation that we are going to build off of runs fairly slow.
+We hope to improve it's performance by parallelizing the seam-carving algorithm for video retargeting.
+Since the seam-carving for each frame is only dependent on a couple other frames, the total set of frames in a video can be easily split up for computation.
+One simple solution could be to divide frame segments among a number of processors, and then combine all the results.
+Since this is an embarassingly parallel computation, we want to also try some other methods of parallelization

 ## References